vinay9977/InsightFlow/README.md

 ## Introduction

-**InsightFlow** is a Django-based web application for managing surveys.
-This documentation provides a quick guide to getting the project running locally.
+**InsightFlow** is a full-stack survey platform designed for creating, managing, and analyzing psychological surveys.
+Built with Django, it provides secure authentication, data collection, and reporting features for researchers and participants.
+This documentation is a quick guide to getting the project running locally.

+> **Note:** This project is currently in the initial stage of development and may undergo significant changes.

 ## Project Structure